casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 ### Data Loading & Preparation

 For this article, we have chosen the [California Housing](https://www.dcc.fc.up.pt/~ltorgo/Regression/cal_housing.html) dataset.
 Below, you can see 4 out of the 8 available features in the dataset with a sample row of data.
-Upon inspection of the data, we can spot that there are built-in features to help us predict the price of a house, for example the median income of the family.
+Upon inspection of the data, we can spot that there are built-in features to help us predict the price of a house, for example the median income (in thousands of dollars) of the family.

 |MedInc|HouseAge|AveRooms|...|Longitude|
 |---|---|---|---|---|
 |3.2596|33.0|5.017657|...|-117.03|

 We only need a few packages to take care of loading the data and preparing it for use in a LightGBM model.
 For loading and preprocessing the data, we only need the Pandas and Scikit-Learn package: